Arntzen Grand Challenges Lecture Series

 The Arntzen Grand Challenges Lecture series is inspired by Dr. Charles (Charlie) Arntzen, Founding Director of the ASU Biodesign Institute.
 Dr. Arntzen is internationally recognized for his novel applied research on the development of genetic strategies for using plants to manufacture pharmaceuticals and produce cost-effective vaccines or drugs to save lives around the world, especially in developing nations.

-The Biodesign Institute seeks nature inspired solutions to grand challenges in health, security and sustainability for global impact.
-Please join us for a powerful discussion from this year’s distinguished visitor, presenting:
+The Biodesign Institute seeks nature-inspired solutions to grand challenges in health, security and sustainability for global impact.

 Programmable Genome Engineering Using CRISPR Technology